MOT visibility guide

 What to check before the MOT

-Look for cracks, missing sections, loose glass or distortion.
+• 1Check the glass for cracks, missing sections, loose glass or distorted reflection.

 Should you fix a cracked mirror before MOT?

 Usually, yes.
-Mirror damage is often simple and relatively inexpensive to repair compared with the hassle of an MOT failure.
+Mirror damage is often simple and relatively inexpensive to repair compared with the inconvenience of an MOT failure.

 If only the glass is damaged, replacement stick-on or clip-in mirror glass may be enough.
-If the housing is broken, loose or sharp, the complete mirror assembly may need repair or replacement.
+If the housing is broken, loose, sharp or no longer holds position, the full mirror assembly may need repair or replacement.

 Can you drive with a cracked mirror?

-Driving with a badly cracked or missing mirror can reduce visibility and make lane changes, reversing and parking more dangerous.
+Driving with a badly cracked, missing or loose mirror can reduce visibility and make lane changes, reversing, parking and joining traffic more dangerous.

-If the mirror no longer gives a clear view, repair it before driving regularly.
+If the mirror no longer gives a clear view, repair it before driving regularly and before presenting the vehicle for MOT.

 Will a cracked wing mirror fail MOT?